 - All significant accidents or incidents which are considered to be dangerous 'near miss' situations are to be reported to line managers.
-They in turn report the incident to the Health & Safety Representative. - The representative is to carry out an immediate investigation into the incident in order that the cause of the accident can be identified and measures can be taken to prevent a recurrence. - Investigations such as these are essential in order that accidents, damage to equipment and property and losses are kept to a minimum. - All contractors must ensure that accidents involving their employees are reported to the School's Health & Safety Representative as well as their own reporting chain.
+They in turn report the incident to the Health & Safety Representative or a member of Core Team. - The representative, or a member of Core Team is to carry out an immediate investigation into the incident in order that the cause of the accident can be identified and measures can be taken to prevent a recurrence. - Investigations such as these are essential in order that accidents, damage to equipment and property and losses are kept to a minimum. - All contractors must ensure that accidents involving their employees are reported to the School's Health & Safety Representative as well as their own reporting chain.